Is Seafood Boil Cajun Or Creole?

 Unique Flavors in Creole Boils

-Creole seafood boils, on the other hand, might include a slightly wider variety of ingredients, many of which reflect the influences of French, Spanish, and African cooking traditions.
+On the other hand, it includes a slightly wider variety of ingredients, many of which reflect the influences of French, Spanish, and African cooking traditions.
 Here’s what sets a Creole boil apart:

 • Butter and Tomatoes: Creole seafood boils might feature a buttery sauce or tomato-based broth, lending a richer, more complex flavor.